I ended up watching the ball drop.

 He’s in a good deal of pain today, and he kept stopping to prop himself up against the cart.

-We’re perfectly able to go in alone, but he’s been going in with me ever since we married.
+We are perfectly able to go in alone, but he has been going in with me ever since we got married.

-Rural King was also open, and Cowboy got his chicken feed.
+Rural King was also open; Cowboy got his chicken feed.

-Badger loves it, but when I want coffee, I want coffee, even if it’s flavored.
+Badger loves it, but when I want coffee, I want coffee even if it is flavored.

 Our final stop was at Food City.